Easy To Make Patriotic Tablescape: Simple DIY Ideas

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-A Thrift Store Basket filled with plants and flags serves are the center piece for our Fourth of July Table.
+A Thrift Store Basket filled with plants and flags serves as the centerpiece for our Fourth of July Table.

 I shared the chandelier transformation on a previous post, which you can see here.